Dinamiko/AcceptanceTestSuite/README.md

 $ docker-compose up -d
 ```

 On first run it creates a fresh WordPress install inside `wordpress-data` folder, in order to access WordPress, visit [http://localhost](http://localhost) or [http://192.168.99.100](http://192.168.99.100) if your are using Docker Toolbox.
+WordPress user is `user` and password is `password`.

 ### Setup WordPress
 Setup WordPress installation, for example if you need to test a plugin, it's a good idea to install and activate it, maybe add some content... after that you'll need to create a database backup.